-6.52.
+6.55.
 Contributes and supports Blakeney Neighbourhood Plan Objectives 1, 2 and 3.
 Core Strategy Spatial Planning Aim 1.

-6.53.
+6.56.
 The following plans, documents and strategies support Policy 1:

-- Blakeney Baseline Date (November 2018) - Blakeney Emerging Policy Statement Discussion Document (August 2018) - Central Norfolk Strategic Housing Market Assessment (updated 2017) - Department for Communities and Local Government Providing Social Housing for Local People (December 2013) - National Planning Policy Framework (2018) - North Norfolk District Housing Allocation
+- Blakeney Baseline Date (November 2018) - Blakeney Emerging Policy Statement Discussion Document (August 2018) - Central Norfolk Strategic Housing Market Assessment (updated 2017) - Department for Communities and Local Government Providing Social Housing for Local People (December 2013) - National Planning Policy Framework (2019) - North Norfolk District Housing Allocation Scheme - North Norfolk District Housing Strategy 2016 20 (2016)

-6.54.Second Home Ownership
+6.57.Second Home Ownership

-- 6.55.
-Ambition: Managing Second Home Ownership seeking to safeguard the sustainability of Blakeney village to make homes more affordable and available to the local community by limiting the number of second homes and increasing the number of principal homes. - 6.56.
+6.58.
+Ambition: Managing Second Home Ownership - seeking to safeguard the sustainability of Blakeney village by limiting the number of second homes and increasing the number of principal homes.

+- 6.59.
 The Blakeney Neighbourhood Plan has chosen through Policies 2, 3, 4 and 5 to start to address the local issues of Second Home Ownership.
-Whilst it is recognised that the impact of these policies may be relatively modest it is felt that not to take any action is wrong, as any change will make a difference in such a small village. - 6.57.
+Whilst it is recognised that the impact of these policies may be relatively modest it is felt that not to take any action is wrong, as any change will make a difference in such a small village. - 6.60.
 Communities are being eroded through the amount of properties not occupied on a permanent basis.
 The number of 'second homes' and 'holiday homes' is a concern of local residents and seen as a key sustainability issue for Blakeney, see Table 1.

-Total Dwellings Second Homes (Council Tax discount) Holiday Homes % of Second & Holiday Homes
+Total Dwellings Second Homes (Council Tax discount) Holiday Homes (Business rates) Second Homes Second & Holiday Homes

+2018-19 705 178 125 30.7% 43.0%

-2018 711 177 127 42.76%
+2017-18 711 178 127 30.3% 42.8%

-2017 696 180 124 43.68%
+2016-17 696 180 124 31.1% 43.7%